Skip to content

 At the Eye Clinic & Aesthetics of Provo we provide pre and post-LASIK co-management services for our patients.
 Before the surgery, we assist you in planning and preparation, while after the surgery, we provide follow-up care to monitor and optimize your recovery.

-What is LASIK Co-Management?
+What is LASIK Refractive Surgery Co-Management?

 Deciding to get LASIK is a big decision.
 Dr. Smith and Dr. Lewis can evaluate your eyes and educate you about vision correction.
-LASIK is the most common refractive surgery, but there are many more options that might be better for your individual case.
-After your consultation, we will help you make an informed decision about which eye surgery is best for you and your lifestyle.
-For 30 years, we have worked with the top LASIK surgeons in the country and will work closely with them on your behalf.
+LASIK is the most common refractive surgery, but many more options might be better for your case.

-We will also help you through post-operative care so you can enjoy this life-changing experience to the fullest.
+We will also help you through quality post-operative care so you can enjoy this life-changing experience to the fullest.
 For most patients, recovery from LASIK is very quick.
-It is common for patients to see clearly enough to drive and return to work the next day.
+It is common for patients to see enough to drive and return to work the next day.
 At Eye Clinic & Aesthetics of Provo, we will monitor and manage your recovery so you can experience amazing vision after your refractive surgery.

 Discover These LASIK Benefits